 Wander the streets to explore Amsterdam’s active street art scene.

-For live music, the non-profit Melkweg and Paradiso (a former church that holds multiple performances at a time) are inexpensive and have a cult following.
-From September to June, the Concertgebouw lays on free classical concerts on Wednesdays at 12:30 p.m.
+For live music, check out Melkweg and Paradiso (the latter of which is a former church that holds multiple performances at a time).
+Every week (except for July and August), Concertgebouw offers free lunch concerts at 12:30 p.m. in the Grote or Kleine ZaFrom.
 For half-price tickets for everything from opera to jazz, visit the Last Minute Ticket Shop on the Leidseplein between noon and 7.30 p.m.

 Pick up a free audio guide to the Royal Palace, which opened as a town hall in 1655 and became a palace in the 19th century.